qfpl/initial-final/blog/drafts/post.md

 One of the common solutions to this kind of problem is the [tagless-final style](http://okmij.org/ftp/tagless-final/index.html).

 In this style we avoid writing a data type entirely, and write a typeclass that focuses on interpreting the data type.
-If we only needed to manipulate the values of our expression type to interpret values of that type, then this lets us skip having to define the type and create values of that types entirely.
+This means that we don't have to write a data type for our expression, but it also means that we can't directly manipulate values of our expression type either.
+If the only thing we want to do to these expression values is interpret them in some way, then tagless final style is fine.

 For the base case we want to be able to produce "things" from integer literals and from pairs of "things", so we write:
 ```haskell